persts/DotDotGoose/doc/source/main.rst

 to be counted and you can pan and zoom to accurately place points to identify individual objects.
 Information about objects can be stored in custom fields and this metadata can be exported for use in spreadsheet or statistics software.

-Point data collected with DotDotGoose will be very valuable validation data for any future efforts with computer assisted counting.
+Point data collected with DotDotGoose will be very valuable training and validation data for any future efforts with computer assisted counting.

 | Website: https://biodiversityinformatics.amnh.org/open_source/dotdotgoose
 |